-Number Title Credits AS91498 Evaluate Physical activity experiences 4 AS91501 Demonstrate quality performance ( rock climbing/bouldering,, mud run) 4 AS91504 Analyse issues in safety management 3 AS91789 Devise strategies for a physical activity 4 climbing, water based activities and other outdoor experiences.
+Number Title Credits AS 91501 Demonstrate quality performance (rock climbing/surfing,, mud run, scuba diving) 4 AS 91502 Examine a current physical activity event, trend, or issue and its impact on New Zealand society 4 AS 91504 Analyse issues in safety management 3 AS 91502 Examine a current physical activity event, trend, or issue and its impact on New Zealand society 4 climbing, water based activities and other outdoor experiences.
 Students also taking this course may have a future interest in careers related to the outdoors or are wanting to go on and complete a Certificate in Outdoor Recreation.